Garden Glut Succotash with Barley, Basil and Poached Eggs

 Never have I welcomed autumn so emphatically as this year.
 A response to an excessively long, hot, sticky summer?
 A larger desire for change in our life?
 I’m really not too concerned about the details; only that autumn to me means calm and comfort, and are two things I need a whole lot of at the moment.

 Today I have a recipe to share that toes the line between seasons.
-It’s energizing and light — as you long for in summer, plus homey and warm — just right for autumn.
-With only a few ingredients this simple, traditional side is elevated to a beautiful and balanced meal.
+It’s energizing and light, as you long for in summer + homey and warm, just right for autumn.
+With only a few ingredients this simple, traditional side is elevated to a beautiful and balanced meal — be it supper, lunch or even breakfast.

 Gently sauteed okra, zucchini, mushrooms, bell pepper and squash meld nicely with tender barley in my late summer-early autumn succotash.
 A perfectly poached egg, a shower of fresh garden herbs, lemony sumac and a drizzle of your finest extra virgin or a vibrant green herb oil provide a lavish finish and make this plate deeply satisfying.